-Old Dominion 100 is part of the Grand Slam of Ultra Marathons’ organization and covers one-hundred miles through various terrains; gravel, single-track, logging and ATV routes, rocks, streams, and payment.
+The race starts and ends at the Shenandoah Country Fairground (in Woodstock, Virginia) and covers one-hundred miles through various terrains such as gravel, single-track, logging and ATV routes, rocks, streams, and payment.
 All runners should also plan for mud, depending on Virginia’s spring weather.
 It is well marked day and night with 24 aid stations and a way full of standard options for hydration and snacks.
-Several will have heavier meals like pancakes and burgers to keep racers fueled.
-Only 100 registrants are allowed and must finish the course within 28 hours.
-Anyone who finishes under 24 hours receives the sterling silver buckle.
+Several aid stations will have heavier meals like pancakes and burgers to keep racers fueled.
+Only 100 registrants are allowed, and participants must finish the course within 28 hours.
+Anyone who finishes in under 24 hours receives the sterling silver buckle.

 The course is broken down into four sections.
 The first 26 miles tours Woodstock to Shenandoah River and crosses Burnshire Dam by bridge to start the steep gravel switchback to enter the George Washington National Forest.
 The second 26 miles include country roads, trail climbs, paved descents, and gravel terrain before turning to climb Moreland Gap.
 The third part of the course covers ATV routes, exposed trails, and beautiful scenery.
 After runners reach the Edinburg Gap, they enter Power Mountain Trail, which immediately becomes rugged and steep.
 Loops around Little Passage Creek are gorgeous.
 The final stretch after checking out Elizabeth Furnace is known as Sherman Gap.
 This part of the course allows participants to have dedicated safety runners as they complete the circle around Massanutten’s and over Woodstock Mountain through the town to the finish line.